'The Forward,' Storied Jewish Paper, Shutters Print Edition After 121 Years

 "We understand that the American Jewish story is really intertwined with so many other things that are going on across this country today," Eisner told NPR's David Folkenflik days after the Gorka story dropped.
 "And so we think we are continuing this rich journalistic heritage, but we're writing for a much broader audience."

 Its digital reach remains sizable as well, according to Feddersen, who said in a statement emailed to NPR that more than 2 million readers a month find the publication's work online.
-She said it's that audience the paper wants to focus on serving now.
+She said it is that audience the paper wants to focus on serving now.

 "We've always been truth tellers at the Forward," she added, "recognizing reality and not sugar-coating it, and knowing what it takes to serve the community."